 When the Trump Administration announced its brutal family separation policy in 2018, Maggy immediately headed to Texas, and was one of the first attorneys to get inside an ICE detention center and successfully reunite refugee families ripped apart by the policy.
 Maggy has continued with this work, helping one of the formerly separated families to successfully gain asylum, and as part of a team of lawyers challenging the Administration’s policy in court.

-Maggy has lived in Sacramento for 20 years and is an active member of the community, volunteering for several non-profit organizations, coaching YMCA youth basketball, and serving on the board of directors of the Sacramento Boys and Girls Club.
+Maggy has lived in Sacramento for over 20 years and is an active member of the community, volunteering for several non-profit organizations, coaching YMCA youth basketball, and serving on the board of directors of the Sacramento Boys and Girls Club.
 A lifelong Californian, Maggy received her B.A. from U.C.
 San Diego and J.D. from U.C.
 Davis, King Hall School of Law.
 Maggy is the proud mom of two boys and a yellow lab, a devoted 49ers fan, and the sympathetic wife of a Dolphins fan.
 The family roots for the Sacramento Kings and Republic FC together!